krstoff/krstoff.github.io/_posts/2024-12-16-part-00-preliminaries.md

 ---
 layout: post
-title:  "Part 00: Preliminaries"
+title:  "Writing an Orchestrator - Preliminaries"
 ---
-# Writing an Orchestrator - Preliminaries

 Most datacenter applications are now structured as message-passing services, micro- or otherwise, delivered in containerized format.
-Those who aren't using developer-centric platforms like Heroku, Render, or [Fly.io](http://Fly.io), frequently employ a full-featured container orchestrator such as Kubernetes or Nomad to deploy, scale, and manage their workloads.
+Those who aren't using developer-centric platforms like [Heroku](http://heroku.com), [Render](http://render.com), or [Fly.io](http://Fly.io), frequently employ a full-featured container orchestrator such as Kubernetes or Nomad to deploy, scale, and manage their workloads.
 Kubernetes in particular has sizable mindshare among cloud-native developers, in part because of its industry backing and a standardization effect, resulting in a thriving ecosystem around the technology.

 But Kubernetes is big, and it's big because it was designed to accommodate a wide array of use-cases.
 The flexibility that made it so popular also makes it daunting for some people to learn.
 Immersed in its API, one might get the impression that this complexity is essential, but the core of container orchestration itself isn't really that complicated, and building one is a tractable mid-sized exercise for those with some time to kill.